 Psychiatric definition of depression: “When a person feels sad, blue, unhappy, miserable, or ‘down in the dumps.’
 Most of us feel this way at one time or another for short periods.
 True depression is a mood disorder in which feelings of sadness, loss, anger, or frustration interfere with everyday life for an extended period of time.”

-NOTE: I won’t be addressing in this teaching an illness similar to depression labeled “bi-polar disorder.” (formerly called Manic-Depressive Disorder) In some ways, a number of the symptoms of bi-polar disorder are similar to those of depression, but I’m not going to write about that illness in this teaching.
+NOTE: In this teaching, I won’t be addressing an illness similar to depression labeled “bi-polar disorder.” (formerly called Manic-Depressive Disorder) In some ways, a number of the symptoms of bi-polar disorder are similar to those of depression.

 Depression is a dread, horrible, debilitating illness that has reached epidemic proportions in most industrialized nations of the world.
 Some aptly call it “the dark night of the soul.”
 It is a mental and emotional darkness of varying degrees in its victims.
 Some have mild depression, some have seasonal depression (SAD), some have situational depression, some have clinical depression, and some have a deep, dark, lingering, depression that causes the most hopeless feelings humans can experience, sometimes lasting for months and even years.
 In addition—for Jesus-believers—depression often involves a deep sense of utter abandonment by God.

 Most of the time, people who suffer from any degree of depression feel that they are living in sort of a “dull-grey world.”
 If you’ve ever seen the movie “Pleasantville” you know a little bit about what it’s like to live in a world that is all-grey most of the time—a world almost empty of any color other than dull grey.